hermangroup/docs/introduction/how-to-buy.rst

   CoinBR is a Brazil-based cryptocurrency company offering a variety of services including an exchange, mining, bill payment, point-of-sale, and more.
-Dash is available for purchase at over 13,000 locations around Brazil.
+Historia is available for purchase at over 13,000 locations around Brazil.

 Wall of Coins